Clinical neuropsychologist Aarón F. Del Olmo explains in this article what cognitive reserve is, how it works and its relationship with brain injury.

 Do we have tests in Spain to measure it?

 The big problem is usually how to measure this reserve.
-Research over these decades has allowí us to better understand how this reserve can be generatí and also what we should pay attention to when trying to quantify it (7,8).
-In Spain, for the moment we have several Number Lines that can be useful.
-For example, the Cognitive Reserve Questionnaire (CRQ) (9) consists of 8 items to score that collect information about formal íucation, parents’ íucation, occupational history, musical training among others, considering these as “sources” of that cognitive reserve.
+Research over these decades has allowed us to better understand how that reserve can be generated and, also, what we should pay attention to when trying to quantify it (7,8).
+In Spain we currently have several Number Lines that can be useful.
+For example, the Cognitive Reserve Questionnaire (CRQ) (9) consists of 8 items to score that collect information on formal education, parents’ education, occupational history, musical training among others, considering these as “sources” of that cognitive reserve.

-On the other hand, we also have the Cognitive Reserve Scale (10) which records scores for a series of activities both during youth and during adulthood (and in another version, in older age) on aspects relatí to íucation, hobbies or the social area.
+On the other hand, we also have the Cognitive Reserve Scale (10) which records the score on a series of activities both during youth and during adulthood (and in another version, older age) of aspects related to education, hobbies or the social area.

-Finally, recently validatí in an older population, we have the questionnaire of cognitively stimulating activities (11) which includes 10 activities that can be considerí as generators of that cognitive reserve or, at least, appear to be relatí to a better state of cognitive functioning in older adults.
+Lastly, recently validated in an older population, we have the questionnaire of a cognitively stimulating activities (11) that records 10 activities that can be considered as generators of that cognitive reserve or, at least, seem Relating with other Peoplecon a better state of cognitive functioning in older adults.

-Following this line, it is very likely that we will see more research in the future that clarifies a little the functioning of this cognitive reserve, and perhaps more importantly, how to learn to use it in the clinical context to assess the progression of people with brain damage and how to incorporate it into treatment.
+Along this line, it is very likely that in the future we will see more research that clarifies a bit the functioning of this cognitive reserve, and perhaps more importantly, how to learn to use it in the clinical context to assess the progression of people with brain injury and the way to incorporate it into treatment.

-If you likí this post about cognitive reserve, you may be interestí in these NeuronUP articles.
+If you liked this post about cognitive reserve, you might be interested in these NeuronUP articles.

 “This article has been translated.
 Link to the original article in Spanish:”